JethroPeng/MOS/README.md

 Welcome to the official repository for the  [MOS: Modeling Object-Scene Associations in Generalized Category Discovery](https://arxiv.org/abs/2503.12035) project!

-**Important Note:**
-The code is currently under organization, and we commit to open-sourcing it before 2025.5.1.
-If you require immediate access, please contact us directly at: pengzhengyuan@sjtu.edu.cn.

 ## Running

 ### Dependencies